Oyster snaps up $20M for its HR platform aimed at distributed workforces – TechCrunch

 That was in mid-2019, pre-pandemic.
 It turned out that the timing was spot on, with every organization looking in the next year at ways to address their own distributed workforce challenges.

-The emerging market focus, meanwhile, also has a direct link to Jamous himself: he left his home country of Lebanon to study in France when he was 17, and has essentially lived abroad since then.
-But as with many people who move into developed from emerging markets, he knew that the base of technical talent in his home country was something that was worth tapping and nurturing to help residents and the countries themselves improve their lots in life; and he thought he could use tech to help there, too.
+The emerging market focus, meanwhile, also has a direct link to Jamous himself: He left his home country of Lebanon to study in France when he was 17, and has essentially lived abroad since then.
+But as with many people who move from developed into emerging markets, he knew that the base of technical talent in his home country was something that was worth tapping and nurturing to help residents and the countries themselves improve their lots in life; and he thought he could use tech to help there, too.

 Related to that wider social mission, Oyster has a pending application to become a B-Corporation.

-Jamous is not the only one that has founded an HR company based on his personal experience: Turing’s founders have cited their own backgrounds growing up in India and working with people remotely from there as part of their own impetus for building Turing; and Remote’s founder hails from Europe but built Gitlab (where he had been head of product) based on a similar premise of tapping into the talent he knew existed all around the world.
+Jamous is not the only one that has founded an HR company based on his personal experience: Turing’s founders have cited their own backgrounds growing up in India and working with people remotely from there as part of their own impetus for building Turing; and Remote’s founder hails from Europe but built GitLab (where he had been head of product) based on a similar premise of tapping into the talent he knew existed all around the world.

 And indeed, Oyster is not alone in tackling this opportunity.
-The list of HR startups looking to be the ADP’s of the world of distributed work include Deel, Remote, Hibob, Papaya Global, Personio, Factorial, Lattice, Turing and Rippling.
+The list of HR startups looking to be the ADPs of the world of distributed work include Deel, Remote, Hibob, Papaya Global, Personio, Factorial, Lattice, Turing and Rippling.
 And these are just some of the HR startups that have raised money in the last year; there are many, many more.

-The attraction of Oyster seems to come in the simplicity of how the services are provided — you have options for contractors, and full-timers, and full, larger staff deployments in other countries.
-You have options to add on benefits for employees if you choose.
+The attraction of Oyster seems to come in the simplicity of how the services are provided — you have options for contractors and full-timers, and full, larger staff deployments in other countries.
+You have options to add benefits for employees if you choose.
 And you have some tools to work out how hires fit into your bigger budgets, and also to guide you on remuneration in each local market.
-Pricing starts at $29 per person, per month for contractors, to $399 for working with full employees, to other packages for larger deployments.
+Pricing ranges from $29 per person, per month for contractors, to $399 for working with full employees, to other packages for larger deployments.

 Oyster works with local partners to provide some aspects of these services, but it has built the technology to make the process seamless for the customer.
 As with other services, it essentially handles the employment and payroll as a local provider on behalf of its customers, but can do so under contract terms that reconcile both a company’s own policies and those of the local jurisdictions (which can differ widely between each other in areas like vacation time, redundancy terms, maternity leave and more).

-“It has a few well funded competitors, but that’s usually a good signal,” said Jason Green, the Emergence partner who led on its investment.
+“It has a few well-funded competitors, but that’s usually a good signal,” said Jason Green, the Emergence partner who led its investment.
 “But you want to bet on the horse that will lead the race, and that comes down to execution.
 Here, we are betting on a team that’s done it before, an entrepreneur experienced in building a company and selling it.
 Tony’s made money and knows how to build a business.
 But more than that, he’s mission driven and that will matter in the space, and to employees.”